 Lake Area Technical College has recognized a distinct demand for skilled technicians in the biomedical equipment field.
 As the healthcare field has become more advanced and technical, there is a considerable need for technicians who are trained to diagnose, troubleshoot, and repair biomedical equipment issues in an efficient manner.
 In facilities such as small clinics or hospitals, that one piece of medical equipment that fails could be the only one of its kind in the facility.
 For the health and safety of patients, highly trained biomedical technicians are needed to make the repairs as quickly and efficiently as possible.

-According to the U.S. Department of Labor’s Bureau of Labor Statistics Occupational Outlook Handbook, the average annual wage for medical equipment repair technicians was $48,820 in May 2017.
-It is also projected that placement in this field will grow through 2026 due to our aging population and retiring technicians.
+According to the U.S. Department of Labor’s Bureau of Labor Statistics Occupational Outlook Handbook, it is projected that placement in this field will grow through 2026 due to our aging population and retiring technicians.
 Biomedical Technicians work in clinics, hospitals, equipment manufacturing facilities, and for companies that rent/lease the biomedical equipment.